Astron/Astron/doc/internal_protocol.md

 Message Director participant, and subscribes to its own channel (equal to the object's ID) to receive object-specific updates.

+#### Section 4.1: Comparison with non-existant values ####
+In most operations, if a value does not exist, it simply is not included in any datagram.
+In the case of operations which require comparisons, it may be necessary to compare against a field which doesn't exist (example: UPDATE_IF_EQUALS).

+During comparisons the Null values are:

+ - Integer-types, Float-types: `0`
+ - Strings, blobs, variable-width types: _No data (length zero)_

+#### Section 4.2: Database Server control messages ####

 The following is a list of database control messages:
 **Argument Notes**

-    bool success/found      // uint8 value where FAILURE or NOT_FOUND = 0x0 (typically SUCCES or FOUND = 0x1 or "TRUE")
+    bool success/found      // uint8 value where FAILURE or NOT_FOUND = 0x0 (typically SUCCESS or FOUND = 0x1 or "TRUE")

     uint16 dclass_id        // DistributedClass of objects to compare (think MySQL table or mongodb file)